lelou6666/nimbus-docs/cloudinitd/install.rst

 cloudinit.d is registered on pypi and can thus be installed with easy_install.
-If you have python 2.5 or greater installed on your system the easiest way to installed cloudinitd is:
+If you have python 2.5 or greater installed on your system the easiest way to install cloudinitd is:

 .. code-block:: none